voioo/xelatex/README.md

 # LaTeX to PDF GitHub Action

-This GitHub Action compiles a LaTeX file to PDF using an Alpine Linux Docker image with XeLaTeX installed.
+This GitHub Action compiles a LaTeX file to PDF using a Debian Linux Docker image with XeLaTeX installed.

 ## Usage